janosgyerik/poc-aws-1/s3/files2s3-on-oom-distroless/README.md

 Clone this repo and POC branch:

-    git clone git@github.com:janos-ss/poc-aws --branch feature/janos/files2s3
+    git clone git@github.com:janos-ss/poc-aws

+`cd` into the directory of this README file.

-Run `./repro.sh`, it will build the jars and the docker image.
+Run `./repro.sh`: it will build the jars and the docker image.

 Running the same command outside of docker
 ------------------------------------------